-32-36 hours lecture, 64-71 hours lab, 3 units Letter Grade or Pass/No Pass Option
+32-36 hours lecture, 64-71 hours lab, 3 units Letter Grade or Pass/No Pass Option students interested in developing skills of naturalistic representation.
+(FT) AA/AS; CSU; UC.

 Prerequisite: Art-Fine Art 220A with a grade of "C" or better, or equivalent.